Pochwar/laravel5-alpine/README.md

 # Laravel 5 Alpine

-Simple Alpine image with php7 to handle Laravel 5
+Simple Alpine image with php7 to wrap your Laravel 5 applications

 ## Configuration